 Most of our traders analyse the market on a regular basis for upcoming events that may have an effect on their spread.
 Our economic calendar provides data on the latest economic events, announcements and changes that may have an impact on the forex market, so that our clients are always one step ahead of the trade.

 With a live account, our traders have access to our online chart forums.
 These are updated regularly with market news and analysis from professional traders of the platform, so you can share ideas and take influence from others' success with forex scalping strategies.
-Register for a live account now to take advantage of all charting features.
+Read more about our trading forum.

 Some platforms offer the opportunity for algorithmic trading that is very popular among forex scalpers, due to the rapid speed of trades.
 Automated trading means that the software will work autonomously to identify forex scalping signals, enter and exit a trade swiftly, all while keeping an eye on the price movements of your chosen currency pair.
 Our international hosted platform, MetaTrader 4, offers automated trading for forex traders.
-Learn more about MT4 here.
+Learn more about MT4 or register for an MT4 account.